Global Conferences

 JMU faculty researchers and doctoral students (or equivalent) are invited to apply annually by the INU for the Researcher Mobility Program, an initiative designed to encourage the development of international research collaborations between INU members.

-The Researcher Mobility Program offers participants the opportunity to establish an international research collaboration with another INU member university.
-The purpose of this program is to develop joint research initiatives between INU member universities and to share expertise between research centres.
-Visits should be for 2-4 weeks and should form the basis for future collaboration between the two research centres.
+The INU’s Researcher Mobility Program provides the opportunity for early career researchers (who have completed their PhD within the past 5 years) to engage in research at another INU member university.
+The purpose of this program is to develop joint research initiatives between two INU member universities, with a view to further expand to multilateral research collaborations with other INU member universities in future.
+Visits should be for 2-4 weeks and should form the basis for future collaboration between the two research centers.

 Seed Money Fund